 Acquired directly from the artist by Ihnno Ezratty, Paris Thence by descent

-Original canvas on what appears to be the original keyed wooden stretcher.
-The canvas is buckling, notably in the area between the heads of the two women.
-There are frame abrasions with associated paint loss along all four edges.
-There is a pattern of craquelure found in several places throughout the composition, including the face of the woman on the right.
-Visible in the bottom right corner is a small area of raised craquelure which appears stable at present.
-There are several small areas of paint loss around the centre of the right edge and in the bottom right corner, with further flecks of paint loss to the face and hair of the woman on the right.
-Inspection under UV light reveals retouching to the aforementioned areas of paint loss as well as a couple of further spots of retouchings elsewhere.
-Held in a painted wooden frame.
+Original canvas.
+The canvas is rippling, most notably along the left and right edges.
+Paint shrinkage is visible throughout the composition.
+There are a few scattered paint chips, notably one in the centre, one to the left of the central fruit bowl, another to the right of the wine glass.
+There is a layer of surface dirt and the varnish layer is uneven.
+Inspection under UV light reveals the uneven varnish layer and a spot of retouching to a petal by the lower left edge.
+Held in a wooden frame with a blue velvet slip.
 Unexamined out of frame.
 "In response to your inquiry, we are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.
 NOTWITHSTANDING THIS REPORT OR ANY DISCUSSIONS CONCERNING A LOT, ALL LOTS ARE OFFERED AND SOLD AS IS" IN ACCORDANCE WITH THE CONDITIONS OF BUSINESS PRINTED IN THE SALE CATALOGUE."